isc-projects/kea/doc/sphinx/arm/config-backend.rst

    required by the particular Kea version using the :iscman:`kea-admin` tool, as described in :ref:`kea-admin`.

-The ``cb_cmds`` premium hook library, which is available to ISC's paid support customers, provides a complete set of commands to manage the servers' configuration information within the database.
+:ischooklib:`libdhcp_cb_cmds.so`, which is available to ISC's paid support customers, provides a complete set of commands to manage the servers' configuration information within the database.
 This library can be attached to both DHCPv4 and DHCPv6 server instances.
-While it is possible to manage the configuration information without the ``cb_cmds`` hook library with commonly available tools, such as MySQL Workbench or the command-line MySQL client, or by directly working with the database;
+While it is possible to manage the configuration information without :ischooklib:`libdhcp_cb_cmds.so` with commonly available tools, such as MySQL Workbench or the command-line MySQL client, or by directly working with the database;
 these avenues are neither recommended nor supported.

-Refer to :ref:`hooks-cb-cmds` for the details regarding the ``cb_cmds`` hook library.

 The DHCPv4 and DHCPv6 server-specific configurations of the CB, as well as the list of supported configuration parameters, can be found in